· · · · ·

 1. Gratitude improves our relationships.

-Our tendency is to fixate on the negative behavior and attributes of our children and spouse.
-This often leads us to “fortune telling” – worrying that one of our children will become like lazy Uncle Harry or our spouse will never change ______(fill in the blank).
-We find ourselves discontent.
-We are prone to fall into focusing on what they aren’t doing, rather than all that they are.
+Our tendency is to fixate on our children and spouse’s negative behavior and attributes.
+This often leads us to “fortune telling”—worrying that one of our children will become like lazy Uncle Harry or our spouse will never change ______(fill in the blank).
+We find ourselves discontented.
+We are prone to focus on what they aren’t doing rather than all that they actually are doing.

 When we commit to having a heart of gratitude, it breathes new life into our relationships.
-We shift our focus.
-The energy in our home changes from feeling negative to being positive.
+We shift our focus entirely.
+Instead of dwelling on the problems, weaknesses, mistakes, and every other negative aspect of our relationships, we can intentionally set our minds on zeroing in on all the positive aspects about them.
+When we do this, the energy in our home changes from feeling negative, critical, unwelcoming, and heavy- to joyful, uplifting, encouraging, and positive.
 The whole family feels it.
-We begin to look for ways we can show appreciation.
+We begin to look for ways we can show appreciation for one another.
 We catch our children doing things that we tend not to notice.
 We appreciate our spouse for who he is rather than who he is not.

 2. Gratitude changes the way we view our circumstances.

 Gratitude helps us to accept what we cannot change.
 When we face challenges and situations that are out of our control, gratitude brings us to a place of surrender.
-Rather than holding on so tightly to the way we want things to be, we are able to release it with open hands.
-We begin to let go of our death grip, releasing our anxiety, worry, and stress.
-We enter into a space of acceptance.
-We are open to new possibilities that never existed before.
-We experience peace.
-Rather than feeling life has us by the throat, we are able to breathe fresh air.
+Rather than holding on so tightly to the way we want things to be, we are able to release it with an open mind.
+We begin to let go of our death grip that holds all our anxiety, worry, and stress and we then enter into a space of acceptance- and peace can come from doing just that.
+We intentionally invite new possibilities into our circumstances that never existed before because we have finally allowed ourselves to shift our view to discover there is more than what we were focusing on.

 As a result of practicing gratitude, our change in attitude shifts our circumstances profoundly.